 When I drink margaritas I usually forgo the salt on the rim of the glass, but this recipe calls for a combination of salt and sugar, toning down the salty taste.
 That.
 I can handle.

-Chef Keith Glover from Alfred State College’s Culinary Arts program created this Mango Margarita recipe for us.
-Watch his video tutorial, “How to Cut a Mango,” for guidance on prepping the mango for the blender.
+To help with the prepping process, watch Cutco's video tutorial, “How to Cut a Mango,” for guidance on prepping the mango for the blender.
 When cutting the mango, use a utility knife that’s the appropriate size for the fruit and easy to maneuver, like the Cutco Trimmer.

 - 2 limes